Gum-Joe/jakhu/README.md

 Jakhu is a simple, nodejs based, app for managing your web-app(s).
 It has a modern dashboard, lets you run, test and deploy apps to your favourite service provider (coming soon) and - most importantly - keeps a backup of your web-apps.

+At the moment, I need some some help as this is a large project.
+Any help is appreciated, but we really need Nodejs and ruby programmes.

+# Goals
+I need to:
+* Create a way to manage web-apps
+* Test the code (get ~90% test coverage for cli and browser tests)
+* The dashboard should be modern, attractive and informative The status of this is available in CHANGELOG.md and ROADMAP.md

 # Building
 ## Unix (Debian, Ubuntu, CentOS) and Mac OSX
 Simple install comeing soon!